hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure-v2/05-protecting-sensitive-variables/assignment.md

     You get the following request from William, the lead infosec admin at ACME:

-    > Can you set the Terraform Cloud Organization to manage sensitive Cloud Principal credentials?
+    > Can you set the HCP Terraform Organization to manage sensitive Cloud Principal credentials?
 Once that is done, we can rotate those items regularly, and we can remove any hard-coded Cloud credentials from our deployments.
 - type: text
   contents: |-
     Thousands of API and cryptographic keys and secrets are leaking on GitHub every day!

     https://nakedsecurity.sophos.com/2019/03/25/thousands-of-coders-are-leaving-their-crown-jewels-exposed-on-github/

-    When you store your API keys as sensitive variables, they are encrypted and stored in the Terraform Cloud platform.
+    When you store your API keys as sensitive variables, they are encrypted and stored in the HCP Terraform platform.
 These keys are only decrypted in trusted, secure containers that run Terraform commands.
 tabs:
 - title: Code Editor
   type: service